Ancylobacter sonchi

 Ancylobacter sonchi is a bacterial species in the family Xanthobacteraceae.

 Discovery

 Ancylobacter sonchi was first isolated from the rhizoshpere of Sonchus arvensis, commonly known as field sow thistle, in Pushchino, Moscow.

 Description

-Ancylobacter sonchi is rod-shaped, gram-negative, and a strict aerobe.
-It grows at temperatures of 10-30°C, with optimal growth at temperatures of 22-29°C.
+Ancylobacter sonchi is rod-shaped, with widths of 0.4-.0.5 µm and lengths of 0.6-1.0 µm.
+When grown on methanol mineral salts medium, colonies appear white, shiny, opaque, and convex.
+When grown on R2A agar, colonies appear yellow, translucent, and glossy.
+It is gram-negative, strictly aerobic, and motile.
+It grows at temperatures of 10-30°C, with optimal growth at temperatures of 22-29°C. It grows at pH levels of 6.0-9.0.
+It is capable of using many common sugars for growth, including glucose, arabinose, xylose, and fructose.
+It is catalase-, oxidase-, and urease-positive.

 Phylogeny

 Within Ancylobacter, A. sonchi is believed to be most closely related to A. defluvii and A. pratisalsi.